Disability Equality Training

 services offered by Access Ireland for the Hospitality sector and Business in general.
 Let us help your team become more facilitating of people with disabilities, who make up 20% of your potential market.
 Are you missing out on opportunities of the ‘Purple Pound’ spend in your business.

 All training is delivered by Frank Larkin who has many years experience in this area, is well qualified and sits on a number of National and local boards in this space.
-Well known as an advocate of people with disabilities, Frank has a wealth of first hand experience in the area.
+Well known as an active advocate of people with disabilities, Frank has a wealth of first hand experience in the area.